ubc-library-rc/intro-twine/content/getting-started.md

 **Online** - "Stories are saved in the local storage of a web browser.
 This is isolated between a browser and its use of incognito or private windows.
 Clearing sessions and cookies in a browser may also clear the storage of Twine 2.
 Using a different browser also means accessing different local storage."

-To save your work online go to your "home" view (by clicking on the little house in the bottom left hand corner of your editing screen).
-Click on the settings cog of the story that you want to save and select "Publish to file".
+To save your work online go to your "home" view.
+Select your story and click on "Build" in the top toolbar.
+Choose "Publish to File".
 This will create an html document of your story that will appear in your "Downloads" folder.
-To continue working on this same file at a later date you can use the "Import From File" feature in the right hand menu options.
+To continue working on this same file at a later date you can use the "Import" feature in the "Library" tab.

 Always save your work when using the Online editor, especially clearing your cache.
 {: .warn}